Trauma is not just about the “big” things…

 You have all that you need and “should” be happy, but still, you struggle with feelings of guilt because you are not happy.
 Material things don’t fulfill you, and even the family that you love so much cannot completely fill in that void.
 You can’t explain it, but you know something is missing.

 We can probably all agree that when we hear the word “trauma”, we usually think of the bigger things that don’t necessarily happen in your every day life.
 We tend to think about traumatic life events such as a near-death experience or an act of violence.
 You may have survived traumatizing relationships, filled with rejection, hurt, or abuse.
 Those things are obvious and tangible, and we can easily identify “what happened”.

-While growing up, you may have been told to “Get over it, you’re fine!” in response to getting physically hurt, or perhaps you were told that you are “way too sensitive” if you expressed sadness or emotional pain of any sort.
+While growing up, you may have been told to “Get over it, you’re fine!” in response to getting physically or emotionally hurt, or perhaps you were told that you are “way too sensitive” if you expressed sadness or emotional pain of any sort.

 On the other hand, you may have had the opposite experience and were over-indulged or perhaps had the “cool parents” who set no structure or curfews for you to follow.
 It was a pretty sweet deal… until you started to mature and found yourself unable to make decisions on your own or struggling to find direction in life.